verdabatool/StyleSense-AI/README.md

 ### Step 3: Download the Data
 This project requires the H&M dataset from Kaggle.

-Download the data from this link: <https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data>.
+Download the data from this link:[H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data).

 Unzip the folder and place articles.csv and the images folder inside a new folder named Data in the root of the project.